Command Line Fundamentals🔗

 Runs the second command only if the first succeeded (exit code 0).

-# protects you from cd-ing to a directory that doesn't exist
+cdifmkdirsucceeded — protects you from cd-ing into a directory that doesn't exist. - Only deploy if the pull succeeded.

 This is the pattern you'll see most in production scripts.
 It's defensive — if something fails early, the rest doesn't run.